Alligator Meaning & Symbolism | Spirit, Totem & Power Animal

 Additional Resources

-5. “The Mythical Zoo: An Encyclopedia of Animals in World Myth, Legend, and Literature” by Boria Sax: This encyclopedia includes entries on alligators, exploring their roles in myths and legends around the world.
+• Sax, B. (2023).
+“The Mythical Zoo: An Encyclopedia of Animals in World Myth, Legend, and Literature.”
+ABC-CLIO.
+This comprehensive resource includes entries on alligators and crocodiles, examining their symbolic roles across diverse cultural traditions.